-- (d) Umpires will report over rate penalties on their match report to the Governing Body.
+- (c) Failure to bowl the minimum number of overs set out in the Over Rate Table above will render the bowling team liable to a penalty of 0.2 points for each such over not bowled, which shall be deducted from a team's season competition points, immediately a team has accumulated 10 such overs for the season, and which shall continue to be deducted for all overs not bowled in any future innings. - (d) Umpires will report over rate penalties on their match report to the Governing Body.
 As part of that report umpires will give allowances for unusual delays which is restricted to player injury, lost balls, additional drinks breaks, and time lost due to delays caused by the batting side.
-The first drinks break in an innings is not an allowable time allowance. - (e) As it is the fielding side that chooses to bowl over and around the wicket, the constant movement of sightboards shall NOT be an allowable time allowance. - (f) An example of an umpires over rate penalty on his match result sheet would look like this -
+The first drinks break in an innings is not an allowable time allowance. - (e) As it is the fielding side that chooses to bowl over and around the wicket, the constant movement of sightboards shall NOT be an allowable time allowance. - (f) The captain, or their nominated deputy, may question and discuss with the umpires any over-rate penalty to be applied, but must do so before leaving the ground at the end of the relevant day's play.
+The SCA does not have the authority to review any penalty applied by the umpires under this playing condition - (g) An example of an umpires over rate penalty on their match result sheet would look like this -